BloodNet

-BloodNet is a cyberpunk-themed role-playing video game video game developed and published by MicroProse for MS-DOS in 1993.
+BloodNet is a cyberpunk-themed role-playing video game developed by MicroProse Greensburg and published by MicroProse for MS-DOS in 1993.
 An Amiga port was released in 1994 by Catfish and Teeny Weeny Games.
 An emulated version for Microsoft Windows, Mac OS X and Linux was released in 2014.

 Gameplay

-The interface in BloodNet is standard point and click with some icon-based commands available from a drop down menu.
+The interface in BloodNet is point and click with some icon-based commands available from a drop down menu.
 The game features written dialog and puzzles, in addition to an open-ended travel system and random encounters.
-An alternate "cyberspace universe" is also part of the gameplay, where codewords are needed to travel to different "wells" (cyberspace locations).
-Role-playing elements are also present in Bloodnet: the player character and other recruitable characters for the player's party have number-based stats (such as Perception, Hacking, etc.), and combat is based on the player character's attributes and stats.
+An alternate "cyberspace universe" is also part of the gameplay, where codewords are required to travel to different "wells" (cyberspace locations).
+Role-playing elements are also present in Bloodnet: the player character and other recruitable characters have number-based stats (such as Perception, Hacking, etc.), and combat is centered around the player character's attributes and stats.

 Plot

-A mix of future tech and gothic vampire story, in the cyberpunk style, BloodNet puts the player into the role of a man named Ransom Stark, who must battle a vampire named Abraham Van Helsing who is attempting world domination and save both humanity and the cybernet.
+A mix of future tech and gothic vampire story, in the cyberpunk style, BloodNet puts the player into the role of a man named Ransom Stark, who must battle a vampire named Abraham Van Helsing that is attempting world domination and save both humanity and the cybernet.
 Ransom Stark was bitten by the aforementioned vampire, but is able to fight off the infection with the help of a computer grafted onto his brain stem.
-He must then embark on a journey to defeat the head vampire, Dracula, to stop the infection.
+He must embark on a journey to defeat the head vampire, Dracula, to stop the infection.